 With his feature debut, director Ismaël El Iraki presents a raucous, rock-and-roll-fueled tour through the underworld of Casablanca.
-Shot on 35mm and featuring a number of live performances, “Zanka Contact,” which premiered on Sunday at the Venice Film Festival, is a musical romp that mixes gangster film swagger with a marked sense of place.
+Shot on 35mm and featuring a number of live performances, “Zanka Contact,” which premiered at the Venice Film Festival and screens Thursday at MIA market in Rome, is a musical romp that mixes gangster film swagger with a marked sense of place.

 “I’m a child of the 90s,” El Iraki tells Variety.
 “I was breastfed on Tarantino and Sergio Leone.
 Those films mixed with my Moroccan experience.
 Casablanca is a very violent city, and our project was to capture that spirit.
 It has a vulgar street poetry that can swing between laughter and violence from one sentence to the next.
 When I saw that in Tarantino movies, I said, hey, these are the guys from my neighborhood!”